smok-serwis/snakehouse/README.md

 Limitations
 -----------

-* Two modules with the same name cannot be mentioned in a single Multibuild.
+* Two modules with the same name cannot be mentioned in a single Multibuild (issue #1).